DPJade27/basi-di-dati/README.md

 ## 📚 Project Description

-**[Titolo del progetto]** is a relational database designed to model and manage [breve descrizione: es. a music collection, a library system, a booking platform, etc.].
+**[Blog]** is a relational database designed to model and manage [breve descrizione: es. a music collection, a library system, a booking platform, etc.].

 The project includes:
 - Conceptual design (E-R diagram)